Map on Google Click on the markers on the map to find a link back to the website page.

 I loved the blue carpet (rather than red) inside this church as well as the framing of the ceiling.
 It really made for a grand entrance and the walkway down the isle is long and I can just imagine a bride walking down.

 21. We debated on whether to make the drive up to Alternburg because we were running out of time and the direction was away from home, but we decided to make a go of it.
 Our next stop was Immanuel Lutheran Church, 8234 Main Street, Altenburg.
+I visited this church again in 2022 and took a video.
+See this location in the Christmas Country Church tour 2022 video.

 Isn't it amazing how many beautiful churches are in this area of Missouri?
 I can imagine they are all over the country just the same.